 Whether it’s witnessing the latest cinematic sensation, sitting down to a live theatre screening or enjoying a family flick, Gloucestershire movie buffs can take their pick of independent film venues.

-Boasting unbeatable value, luxurious surroundings and even complimentary refreshments, Gloucestershire’s top ten indie film venues offer a unique cinema experience to soak-up in front of the big screen.
+Boasting unbeatable value, luxurious surroundings and even complimentary refreshments, Gloucestershire’s top 10 indie film venues offer a unique cinema experience to soak-up in front of the big screen.

 Tewkesbury’s leading arts centre, Roses Theatre screens the widest range of films in the area, spanning the latest Hollywood movies; foreign language films; world cinema; independent productions; and more, which can all be enjoyed in its comfortable 370-seat auditorium.

-The theatre’s varied schedule also includes dedicated film programmes, including Elevenses which offers a relaxed cinema experience alongside delicious hot drinks and free refills; Nappy Mondays which are exclusively for parents or guardians with a baby under 18s month to enjoy along with a complimentary drink; and relaxed screenings for those suffering with mental disabilities.
+The theatre’s varied schedule also includes dedicated film programmes, including Elevenses, which offers a relaxed cinema experience and Nappy Mondays which are exclusively for parents or guardians with a baby under 18 months; and relaxed screenings for those living with mental disabilities.

-With tickets priced between £3.50 and £5; hot drinks, slush puppies and small popcorns for an amazing £1; and ice-cream, sweets, and other snacks also available at equally tempting prices, film-goers can stock up on goodies before sitting down to the film without any delays.
+With tickets priced between £4 and £6; hot drinks, slush puppies and small popcorns for an amazing £1; and ice-cream, sweets, and other snacks also available at equally tempting prices, film-goers can stock up on goodies before sitting down to the film, without any delays.

 As part of its varied events programme, Bacon Theatre hosts regular film nights and live screenings within a relaxed and friendly atmosphere, ranging from classic films to new releases.

-Whether it’s a screening from the National Theatre, a family film, or a modern flick which appeals, the venue’s diverse screening programme appeals to the masses.
+Whether it’s a screening from the National Theatre, a family film, or a modern flick, the venue’s diverse screening programme appeals to the masses.

-Home to two screens, The Palace Theatre Cinderford is a family-friendly cinema with a rich heritage, providing great value tickets which start from £2.50 along with a range of confectionary and drinks – with its Midweek Tea Matinees promising a free hot drink and biscuits too.
+Home to two screens, The Palace Theatre Cinderford is a family-friendly cinema with a rich heritage, providing great value tickets which start from £4 along with a range of confectionary and drinks.

 Not only do film-goers have a choice of genres, spanning theatre, Hollywood flicks and children’s screenings, but they can also look forward to the venue’s comfortable seating, which offers a number of double-seat sofas for a luxurious viewing experience.

-Those looking for the ultimate indulgence can look forward to a luxurious viewing experience at Barnsley House Hotel near Cirencester, which boasts its very own cinema, complete with plush leather armchairs for total comfort.
+Those looking for the ultimate indulgence can enjoy a luxurious viewing experience at Barnsley House Hotel near Cirencester, which boasts its very own cinema, complete with plush leather armchairs for total comfort.

 A 100-seat cinema which is one of the oldest in the country, Wotton Electric Picture House screens a wide range of titles within a relaxed environment, with loyalty cards available for dedicated film lovers.